GuidesDesignComponent

 Documentation

-All components must have documentation on the Shoreline website (opens in a new tab).
+All components must have documentation on the Shoreline website.

 Define the related components that appear on the main page of a component by answering the question: which other components have an application that may generate doubt regarding the new component?
 For example, there may be confusion between the application of a Button and an IconButton, so the IconButton is included as a related component of the Button.